 Figure 5.
 This is an example snippet of actual estimation results when compared to ground truth fingertip kinematic data.
-In this specific example, the decoder used was the Kalman Filter - Supervised and this is on data file indy_20160407_02.mat from the dataset.
+In this specific example, the decoder used was the Kalman Filter - Supervised and this is on data file indy_20160407_02.mat from the O'Doherty et al., 2020 dataset.